 - PhD or DPhil are not permitted

-PLEASE NOTE: There is a fee cap applied to MBA programmes that requires applicants to cover any additional cost over £18,000.
+MBA fee cap: There is a fee cap applied to MBA programmes that requires applicants to cover any additional cost over £18,000.

-In addition, applicants who wish to undertake a course offered at a London-based campus of a UK university that is based elsewhere in the country will only be permitted to do so if that exact course is unavailable at the university’s main campus.
+London-based campuses: Applicants who wish to undertake a course offered at a London-based campus of a UK university that is based elsewhere in the country will only be permitted to do so if that exact course is unavailable at the university’s main campus.
 If the same course is offered at both the main campus and the London campus of a university, applicants will be expected to attend the main university campus.

 Applicants are not permitted to enrol on pre-sessional courses to fulfil their university’s English language requirement or any other conditions of a university offer.